mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 4.11 Functions
 * Functions should serve a single purpose
-* A single functions should not exceed 100 lines; aim to write concise functions below 30 lines
+* A single function should not exceed 100 lines; aim to write concise functions below 30 lines
 * Tasks should be divided into reasonable smaller functions, e.g. a `render` function should call `render_vehicles`, `render_pedestrians`, etc. and not directly contain all the draw calls
 * Inputs should be passed by constant references or pointers, or by value for primitive types [<sub><sup>*(F.16)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f16-for-in-parameters-pass-cheaply-copied-types-by-value-and-others-by-reference-to-const)
 * Outputs should be returned (using tuple for multiple return values) [<sub><sup>*(F.20)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f20-for-out-output-values-prefer-return-values-to-output-parameters) [<sub><sup>*(F.21)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f21-to-return-multiple-out-values-prefer-returning-a-tuple-or-struct)